John Cantius

-John Cantius (Joannes Cantius; Jan z Kęt or Jan Kanty; 23 June 1390 – 24 December 1473) was a Polish priest, scholastic philosopher, physicist and theologian.
+John Cantius (Joannes Cantius; Jan z Kęt or Jan Kanty; 23 June 1390 – 24 December 1473) was a Polish Catholic priest, scholastic philosopher, physicist and theologian.

 Biography

 John Cantius was born in Kęty, a small town near Oświęcim, Poland, to Anna and Stanisław Kanty.
 He attended the Kraków Academy at which he attained bachelor, and licentiate.
 In 1418 he became a Doctor of Philosophy.
 Upon graduation he spent the next three years conducting philosophy classes at the university, while preparing for the priesthood.

 Upon his ordination, he became rector at the school of the Canons Regular of the Most Holy Sepulcher in Miechow.
 While there, he was offered a professorship of Sacra Scriptura (Holy Scripture) back at his alma mater, the Kraków Academy, which would later be named the Jagiellonian University.
 He attained a doctorate in theology and eventually became director of the theology department.
 He held the professorship until his death in 1473.
 Cantius spent many hours copying manuscripts of the Holy Scriptures, theological tracts, and other scholarly works.

-In physics, he helped develop Jean Buridan's theory of impetus, which anticipated the work of Galileo and Newton.

 During his time in Kraków, Cantius became well known in the city for his generosity and compassion toward the poor, especially needy students at the university.
 He subsisted on what was strictly necessary to sustain his life, giving alms regularly to the poor.
 He made one pilgrimage to Jerusalem and four pilgrimages on foot to Rome.

 Michael Miechowita, the medieval Polish historian and Cantius's first biographer, described Cantius's extreme humility and charity; he took as his motto: